3ter/Ohmine-Dark-Theme-For-Joplin/README.md

 |       ag5       |       5       | W:100% * H:60vh + Scroll |         20 images above          |
 |       ag6       |       6       | W:100% * H:60vh + Scroll |         30 images above          |

-(The data is based on the default margin value of editor in split layout.)
+(The data is based on the default margin value of the editor in split layout.)

 Below is the sample of the art gallery(ag6) with 48 images: